TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

    now scales with the text.

-   In cases where the size :php:`Icon::SIZE_DEFAULT` was explicitly set this might result in changed behaviour.
+   In cases where the size :php:`Icon::SIZE_DEFAULT` was explicitly set this might result in changed behavior.
 Switch to :php:`Icon::SIZE_MEDIUM` then.

 .. index::
    Fluid; Core icon